Ancient practices · Women only · New York City

 Breathe & Arrive

-Gentle breathing practices that quiet the mind and bring us back into our bodies.
-This is where we begin — landing in the room, in ourselves, in this moment.
+Simple breathing practices that quiet your mind and bring you back into your body.
+This is how we start: landing in the room, in yourself, in this moment.

 Somatic movement